robertmuth/Cwerg/FE/Docs/design_choices.md

 Pro: Very common and useful.

-Con: Does not add a lot of expressiveness.
+Con: Does not add a lot of expressiveness and "uses up" the `?` operator.

-(maybe implement as a macro)

 #### Symbol visbility control: YES